zheng-bo-org/zhengbo-mobile/data/api/aboutAPI.md

 ### What about the rest of http method?
 ```
 Its the same logic for rest of them.

-For the thrid one in the rest api definition you can use keywrod 'selfMappings' to make it easier or mapping by yourself.
+For the thrid one in the rest api definition,
+you may use keywrod 'selfMappings' to make it easier or mapping by yourself.

-For the forth one in the rest api definition, you can use keyword asBody to make it easier or mapping by yourself.
+For the forth one in the rest api definition,
+you may use keyword asBody to make it easier or mapping by yourself.

 Here is the syntax for the rest of them.
 (Rest/delete url urlAndRequestDataMappings requestBodyAndRequestDataMappings (comments))